libpqxx

 string description A human-readable description of any thread-safety issues.

-bool safe_kerberos = false Is Kerberos thread-safe?
+bool safe_kerberos Is Kerberos thread-safe?

 Warning